cyrus-/typy/README.md

 ...plus, fast and clean two-way interoperability with Python.

-If you're already familiar with a typed functional language, you might be interested in a side-by-side comparison with Standard ML and OCaml.
+If you're already familiar with a typed functional language, you might be interested in a side-by-side comparison with  OCaml.
 The manual gives the full details.
 If you're not familiar with a typed functional language, start with "what is typed functional programming, and why should I care?"

 Help make this happen.
 -----------------------
 I think Tidy could bring typed functional programming to a massive new audience.
 You can help by joining the movement and by contributing funding:

-### Joining the movement
+### Join the movement!
 * star this repository, share
 * join the conversation on Discourse
 * write a Tidy library (ideas and progress)
 * give a talk about Tidy to your local Python users group, your academic department, or to a conference (example slides)
 * join the Tidy team -- there are lots of really interesting projects for anyone interested in designing and implementing programming languages and tools.

-### Funding
+### Funding!
 It would really help if there was funding flowing into the project.
 Here are some ways you can help with that:
-* contribute individually to the patreon campaign
+* contribute individually to my Patreon campaign
-* become an organizational sponsor of tydy, and enjoy prominent placement on the website and README
 * hire me to give a training seminar, provide support or consult
+* become an organizational sponsor of Tidy, and enjoy prominent placement on the website and README

 License
 -------